 If you’re looking for an epicurean experience to remember, don’t miss Columbia Restaurant in St. Armands Circle.

-Serving the traditional dishes of Spain and Cuba, from crusty Cuban sandwiches to fragrant paella, the restaurant keeps it all in the family.
+Serving the effortlessly authentic dishes of Spain and Cuba, from crusty Cuban sandwiches to fragrant paella, the restaurant keeps it all in the family.
 Casimiro Hernandez opened the first Columbia in Tampa in 1905.
 The same family still owns that location today, since opening several more restaurants across Florida.

 The Lido Key location opened in 1959 and is the oldest restaurant in Sarasota.
 When you dine at Columbia, expect a meal rich in tradition, history and flavor.